Yandy Díaz Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.53 team ERA ranks 21st across all league pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 21st among all league pitching staffs.

-- Red Sox pitchers combine to surrender 181 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (181 total, 1.3 per game).

-- The right-hander's last time out came on Tuesday against the Houston Astros, when he went 4 2/3 innings, surrendering two earned runs while allowing four hits.
+- In his most recent time out on Wednesday, the righty tossed 2 2/3 innings against the Houston Astros, giving up six earned runs while surrendering seven hits.

-- The 24-year-old has amassed an ERA of 3.57, with 7.3 strikeouts per nine innings, in 23 games this season.
-Opponents are hitting .260 against him.
+- In 26 games this season, the 27-year-old has put up an ERA of 3.99, with 8.9 strikeouts per nine innings.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.